On this page:

 View the Department of Transport and Planning’s website for more information on the public works declaration.

-VicGrid has also referred the project to the Commonwealth Minister for the Environment and Water under the EPBC Act.
+VicGrid has submitted a referral to the Commonwealth Minister for the Environment under the EPBC Act.

 Bilateral agreement between the Commonwealth and Victoria to assess projects together